I just wanted to let you know that even though I'm looking quite old, I'm still a millenial.

 Paying for CME

 You must purchase CME credits for your CME bank before taking a CME exam or CME activity (EOTD or COTW).
 When you successfully pass an exam, the CME units are deducted from your CME bank.
 When you start a CME exam, we will inform you how many CME credits you have in your bank so you can purchase more credits prior to taking the exam.

 The CME Bank

 Also in the CME menu is the CME Bank.
 The CME bank allows individual users to buy CME credits at a discount before taking a CME exam.
-Once an exam is passed, the number of CME units awarded is subtracted from the CME bank.
-You can purchase additional CME credits at any time before taking the CME exam by go to your account area and purchasing additional CME credits.
+Once an exam is passed, the number of credits awarded is subtracted from the CME bank.
+You can purchase additional CME credits at any time before taking the CME exam by going to your account area and purchasing additional CME credits.